 Enhanced Cleaning and Sanitizing

-Every Boulder Medical Center facility and each clinical team perform multiple specialized cleaning protocols throughout the day, using healthcare-grade disinfecting products.
+Every Boulder Medical Center facility and each clinical team performs multiple specialized cleaning protocols throughout the day, using healthcare-grade disinfecting products.
 We are confident that we can provide provider medical care in a safe environment.

 About Medical Procedures and Surgery

-Boulder Medical Center physicians have begun to perform some surgeries and other procedures that were delayed during the first weeks of the COVID-19 outbreak.
+Boulder Medical Center physicians have begun to perform some surgeries and other delayed procedures during the first weeks of the COVID-19 outbreak.
 If you need surgery or a procedure, contact your BMC provider to see what options are available.

 COVID-19 Testing at Boulder Medical Center

 - Patients desiring a test must complete a telemedicine or in-person appointment with their BMC provider or urgent care respiratory clinic provider to ensure they meet clinical, regulatory, and payer criteria before receiving the test;

 - Regarding doctor’s orders for COVID-19 tests, BMC providers follow the Colorado Department of Health & Environment guidelines.